 The Special Focus of the 2021 STRATUS Conference is “Geohazards and other Extreme Events”.
 We invite participants who are interested in sharing their insight, latest research, and technical challenges to engage in scientific and practical conversations to identify collaborative partners for facing the complex challenges under extreme conditions with holistic approaches in designing and testing integrated UAV mission planning, information gathering and decision making for extreme conditions, rapid response or emergency management.

-Our Program includes both oral and poster sessions, student prizes for best paper/poster presentation, break and lunch for networking, keynote speakers, panel discussion, exhibits, live demonstrations, and field trips.
-Thanks to our sponsors, we try to keep the conference affordable and hope to be able to offer the registration near last year’s registration costs (~200 US$; field trip and/or tutorials require separate registration).
+Our Program includes both oral paper and lightning talk sessions, student prizes for best paper/poster presentation, break and lunch for networking, keynote speakers, panel discussion, exhibits, live demonstrations, and previously recorded field trips.
+Thanks to our sponsors, we keep the conference fees affordable.

-The 2021 STRATUS Conference is a collaborative organizational effort including researchers from some of the region’s leading universities.
+The virtual 2021 STRATUS Conference is a collaborative organizational effort including researchers from some of the region’s leading universities.
 The general organizing committee is made up of researchers working at the interface of universities, industries, government agencies, and other community stakeholders from these institutions:

 • University at Buffalo (UB)

-We all hope to see you at the 2021 STRATUS Conference.
+We all hope to see you at the virtual 2021 STRATUS Conference.